understructure/AWSMachineLearningCertification/Process_Model_CRISP-DM_on_AWS.md

 ### Evaluation

-1. Evalute how model is performing relative to business goals
+1. Evaluate how model is performing relative to business goals
 2. Make final decision to deploy or not

 * Evaluation the model - (mostly) objective assessment of how model is performing based on assessment criteria you determined earlier